-Both have trained with Judith Hanson Lasater in Restorative and Therapeutic Yoga, Wade Imre Morissette in Vinyasa, and in myofascial stretching with soft tissue therapist Thomas Myers (Antomy Trains), movement trainer Ian O’Dwyer and myofascial decompression techniques in the ELDOA Method with french osteopath Dr. Guy Voyer.
+Both have trained with Simon Borg-Olivier of Yoga Synergy, Judith Hanson Lasater and Lizzie Lasater in Therapeutic and Restorative and Yoga, Leanne Davis in ViniYoga and Philosophy, Wade Imre Morissette in Vinyasa, Leslie Kaminoff in Applied Practice, and in myofascial stretching with soft tissue therapist Thomas Myers (Antomy Trains), movement trainer Ian O’Dwyer and myofascial decompression techniques in the ELDOA Method with french osteopath Dr. Guy Voyer.

 Chanthalah Webster-Tight – Yoga Teacher, Physiotherapist (APAM)

 MPhty St, BA Dance, AD Dance, Dip Yoga Teaching IYTA

 Pronounced gen-ta-lah, Chanthalah believes Yoga is for everyone; and yes, she was gifted with her traditional Lao name by her parents.
 It means full moon, and it does leave her a little kooky at times!
 She is a dedicated Yoga Teacher and physio!
 She has a pasion for sharing the gifts of yoga to her clients through her specialized, sequential approach, combining evidence-based, Western medical knowledge of Physiotherapy with the ancient Eastern science of Yoga.